 - Family members of adult patients will not be allowed to accompany their loved ones into the office or exam room.
 If an essential caregiver is needed for assistance, only one person may accompany the patient.

-- Pediatric patients will be allowed one (1) designated care giver only to accompany the patient.
-Childcare arrangements should be made for any siblings of the patient.
+- Pediatric patients will be allowed (1) designated care giver to accompany the patient.

 SCHEDULE an APPOINTMENT

 If you are a current patient or new patient and would like to schedule a teleHealth telephone appointment, simply contact a PVH provider to schedule your visit date and time.
 A medical professional will contact you at your scheduled visit time, complete a phone evaluation, and provide medical advice and treatment.
 Appointments are available from 8:00 a.m. to 4:30 p.m.
 Monday through Friday.